-As parents, you play an essential role in your child’s success.
-There are intentional ways to grow a healthy parent-child relationship, and daily chores provides a perfect opportunity.
+As a parent or someone in a parenting role, you play an essential role in your 7-year-old child’s success.
+There are intentional ways to grow a healthy parent-child relationship, and daily chores provide a perfect opportunity.

-Chores allow your child to play a role in contributing to the maintenance and care of your family’s household.
+Chores allow your child to contribute to the maintenance and care of your family’s household.
 Children ages 5-10 are in the process of establishing lifestyle habits whether it’s making their bed in the morning, doing their dirty dishes, or cleaning up their toys, that will extend throughout their lifetime.
 Children who do chores learn that part of being in a family is contributing to the work and responsibilities of family life.
 When they pitch in, it creates a sense of autonomy, belonging, and competence.

 In fact, research has found that the best predictor of success in young adulthood can be directly traced back to whether a child began doing chores at an early age, as young as three or four.1 But, it’s never too late to begin!
 Another study linked children doing chores to positive mental health in their early adult years.2 Doing chores teaches a work ethic that is essential in helping children persist toward any type of goal.

 Yet, there are challenges.
 Children’s schedules are busy.
-After school, your child may have soccer practice, a full hour of homework, along with grand desires for seeing friends and playing outside.
+After school, your child may have soccer practice, a full hour of homework, and grand desires for seeing friends and playing outside.
 “Why do I have to take in the garbage cans?
-My friends don’t!” you may hear from your eight-year-old.
+My friends don’t,” you may hear from your eight-year-old.
 Whether it’s cleaning up their room or setting the table for dinner, your child may engage you in power struggles when they have other goals in mind like, “How can I play longer?”

 The key to many parenting challenges, like chores, is finding ways to communicate so that both your needs and your child’s needs are met.
 And, daily chores are a way for your child to learn valuable skills like timeliness and responsibility.
 The steps below include specific, practical strategies along with effective conversation starters to prepare you.

-Whether it’s asking preschoolers to put away their backpack each day (instead of leaving it flung in the middle of the living room floor), reminding a first grader to take their dishes to the sink after dinner, or battling with a nine-year-old to put game equipment in the yard away before coming inside, these can become daily challenges if you don’t create regular routines with input from your children in advance, clear roles and responsibilities, and a well-established plan for success.
+Whether it’s asking your six-year-old to put away their backpack each day, reminding your eight-year-old to take their dishes to the sink after dinner, or battling with a nine-year-old to put yard game equipment away before coming inside, these can become daily challenges if you don’t create regular routines.
+With input from your child in advance, clear roles and responsibilities can be outlined alongside a well-established plan for success.

 - added daily peace of mind.